Paul and Peter agreed in Jerusalem but in Antioch, Paul had to publicly reprimand Peter.

 “… when Peter came up to Jerusalem, those who were circumcised took issue with him, saying, “You went to uncircumcised men and ate with them.”
 (Acts 11:2-3)

-Via Peter God told Jewish Christians to accept Gentiles – In the first few years of the church it consisted only of Jews, and the Christians, viewing themselves as the true Israelites, kept their distance from all Gentiles, whom they considered to be “unclean”.
+In the first few years of the church it consisted only of Jews, and the Christians, viewing themselves as the true Israelites, kept their distance from all Gentiles, whom they considered to be “unclean”.
 But then God gave Peter a vision in which “an object like a great sheet” came down from heaven, filled with “all kinds of four-footed animals and crawling creatures of the earth and birds of the air” (Acts 10:12).
-In the vision Peter was instructed to kill and eat.
+In the vision, Peter was instructed to kill and eat.
 Many people erroneously think that God gave this vision to teach Christians that they may eat unclean animals, but Peter interpreted the vision as follows:

 “… God has shown me that I should not call any man unholy or unclean” (Acts 10:28)

-On the basis of this revelation Peter “used to eat with the Gentiles” (1:12).
-In fact, before the arrival of “the party of the circumcision” Peter lived “like the Gentiles and not like the Jews” (1:14).
+On the basis of this revelation Peter “used to eat with the Gentiles” (Gal 1:12).
+In fact, before the arrival of “the party of the circumcision”, Peter lived “like the Gentiles and not like the Jews” (Gal 1:14).

-Peter stood condemned for acting contrary to this vision – “But when they (the men from James) came, he began to withdraw and hold himself aloof” (2:12).
-Since this is stated as the opposite of eating with Gentiles, “he began to draw back and separate himself from the Gentiles” (2:12 NIV).
-He thereby acted contrary to the vision God gave him, and for that reason “stood condemned” (2:11).
+“But when they (the men from James) came, he began to withdraw and hold himself aloof” (Gal 2:12).
+Since this is stated as the opposite of eating with Gentiles, “he began to draw back and separate himself from the Gentiles” (Gal 2:12 NIV).
+He thereby acted contrary to the vision God gave him, and for that reason “stood condemned” (Gal 2:11).

-The distortion also was to compel Gentiles to live like Jews – In 2:14 Paul accuses Peter of compelling “the Gentiles to live like Jews”.
+In Gal 2:14 Paul accuses Peter of compelling “the Gentiles to live like Jews”.
 The NIV translates this as to “force Gentiles to follow Jewish customs”.
 This was what the Christian Jews effectively did by keeping themselves aloof from the Gentile Christians.
-The distortion therefore was more than compelling Gentiles to be circumcised and refusing to eat with Gentile Christians.
+The distortion, therefore, was more than compelling Gentiles to be circumcised and refusing to eat with Gentile Christians.
 Circumcision was only the door into the Jewish way of life.
 To “live like Jews” means to comply with the entire Law of Moses, as well as to comply with the thousands of rules contained in the “traditions” (see discussion under 1:14).

-The distortion had strong support – This is indicated by a number of things.
+This is indicated by a number of things.
 Firstly, in Antioch, all the Jews opposed Paul.
-Peter, as the “apostle … to the circumcised” (2:8), was in that sense the leader of the large number of Christian Jews in the church.
-Perhaps for that reason Paul addresses him directly, but the distortion was not limited to Peter.
-In Antioch all the Jewish Christians yielded to the pressure; “even Barnabas” (2:13); one of Paul’s strong allies.
-Paul alone stood against them (2:14), reacting strongly and publicly (2:14) to their “hypocrisy” (2:13).
+Peter, as the “apostle … to the circumcised” (Gal 2:8), in that sense, was the leader of the large number of Christian Jews in the church.
+Perhaps for that reason, Paul addresses him directly, but the distortion was not limited to Peter.
+In Antioch all the Jewish Christians yielded to the pressure; “even Barnabas” (Gal 2:13); one of Paul’s strong allies.
+Paul alone stood against them (Gal 2:14), reacting strongly and publicly (Gal 2:14) to their “hypocrisy” (Gal 2:13).
 This seems to indicate that the distortion originated with the Jewish Christians; it was not initiated by the Gentile Christians.

 Secondly, at that time Jews were still probably in the majority in the church, and occupied most of the leadership positions.
 Since the distortion originated with them, it probably had strong support in the church.

-This is thirdly indicated by the description of “the party of the circumcision” (2:12) as “men from James” (2:12).
-James was the brother of Jesus (1:19) and, along with Peter and John, was one of the “pillars” in the early church (2:9; Acts 12:17; 15:13).
-The “party of the circumcision” therefore was a very influential movement within the young Christian church, with strong support from “those who were of reputation” (2:6).
-That is why Peter feared these “men from James” (2:12).
+This is thirdly indicated by the description of “the party of the circumcision” (Gal 2:12) as “men from James” (Gal 2:12).
+James was the brother of Jesus (Gal 1:19) and, along with Peter and John, was one of the “pillars” in the early church (Gal 2:9; Acts 12:17; 15:13).
+The “party of the circumcision” therefore was a very influential movement within the young Christian church, with strong support from “those who were of reputation” (Gal 2:6).
+That is why Peter feared these “men from James” (Gal 2:12).

 “our beloved brother Paul, according to the wisdom given him …” (2 Peter 3:15).